psripathy/LEARNING/UberConf.md

          - An entity is something that needs to be tracked over time and whose attributes are likely to change over time. eg. Quote which has multiple states
        - Value Objects (Domain Object)
          - Are objects that represents a descriptive aspect of the domain with no conceptual identity and they are defined by their attributes. eg., Vehicle
-       - Aggregate Relationship
+       - Aggregates
-         - Manages cluster of domain objects.
+         - Are Relation of entities.
 Think a class Album { private Artist artist, private List<Track> tracks;}
          - Transactions should not cross aggregate boundaries.
        - Domain Services
          - Are stateless objects that implements domain/business logic.
 Ex.
 Calculate tax rate for the order.